AdamEssenmacher/MemoryToolkit.Maui/README.md

     // Configure logging
     builder.Logging.AddDebug();

-    // Ensure UseLeakDetection is called after logging has been configured! builder.UseLeakDetection(collectionTarget =>
+    // Ensure UseMemoryToolkit is called after logging has been configured! builder.UseMemoryToolkit(options =>
     {
+        options.DefaultTearDownStrategy = TearDownStrategy.DisconnectHandlers;
+        options.OnLeaked = collectionTarget =>
+        {
             // This callback will run any time a leak is detected.
-        Application.Current?.MainPage?.DisplayAlert("💦Leak Detected💦",
-            $"❗🧟❗{collectionTarget.Name} is a zombie!", "OK");
+        };
     });
 #endif